Marty:

 And finally, we are recording this.
 You all get a copy of this later on.

 So here is our agenda for today.
 It starts with a very, very quick introduction to our company that I’ll walk you through right now.
-So Engagement Health Group was formed earlier this year and it’s the creation of 2 organizations, corporate health partners an engagement and wellness company of 20 years, and Health Solutions, a condition, disease management organization, also with 20 years.
+So Engagement Health Group was formed earlier this year and it’s the creation of 2 organizations, corporate health partners an engagement and wellness company of 20 years, and Engagement Health Group, a condition, disease management organization, also with 20 years.
 We now have 40 years of combined experience.

 And we offer virtually every solution available in the Population Health Management Arena.